AayanShaikh007/drone/README.md

-# drone
+# drone (change name and repo name)

+## Goal:
-## Goal: To design a polished multipurpose drone that can carry various payloads.
+_To design a polished multipurpose drone that can carry various payloads._

 ## Requirements:
 - Needs to have a polished appearance (plastic shell with lights, speakers) (difficult)